WTRIII/Homework-13-ORM-E-Commerce-WTRIII/README.md

 THEN I am able to successfully create, update, and delete data in my database
 // create post, put, delete

-// need to mess with routes, models only
 ```

 ## Mock-Up